6 Global Consumer Trends to Watch in 2022-2024

 Although adoption of PMP has been slow in the U.S, 2020 has had a meaningful impact.

-Apple Pay added 66 million new users worldwide over the last year, bringing its grand total to around 507 million.
+Apple Pay added 66 million new users worldwide between September 2019 and September 2020, bringing its grand total to over 500 million.
 This means that as of late 2020, 51% of all iPhone users had activated Apple Pay, compared to 48% in 2019.

 Venmo has also seen significant user growth.